Rashidi Barnes

-Rashidi Jahi Barnes (born June 26, 1978) is a former American football free safety.
+Rashidi Jahi Barnes (born June 26, 1978) is an American former professional football safety.
 He played college football at Colorado.
-He was selected in the 7th round (225th overall) in the 2000 NFL draft.
+He was selected in the seventh round of the 2000 NFL draft.

 College career

 Barnes attended Colorado where during three season he appeared in 28 games over three years and recorded three interceptions for 29 return yards, the first of which he returned 26 yards for a touchdown.

 On September 6, 1997, Barnes, a sophomore linebacker, recorded his first career interception when on the third play of the second half against Colorado State he intercepted a pass from Moses Moreno returning it 26-yards for a touchdown.
 Because of his touchdown return he was named the Big 12 Defensive Player-of-the-Week.
 On November 8, 1997, Barnes recorded his first career start, against Iowa State.

 On September 5, 1998, he recorded 13 tackles against Colorado State.
 On November 14, he recorded his second career interception, this one against Iowa State.

-On December 31, 1999, Colorado beat Boston College 62-28 in the Insight.com Bowl.
+On December 31, 1999, Colorado beat Boston College 62–28 in the Insight.com Bowl.
 During the game, Barnes, a senior free safety, intercepted quarterback Brian St. Pierre and returned it for 21-yards.

 Professional career

-2000 NFL Draft
+2000 NFL draft

-On April 16, 2000, Barnes was selected in the seventh round (225th overall) of the 2000 NFL Draft by the Cleveland Browns.
+On April 16, 2000, Barnes was selected in the seventh round (225th overall) of the 2000 NFL draft by the Cleveland Browns.

 On July 10, 2000, he signed his rookie four-year contract.
 As a rookie, he appeared in 14 games recording 14 tackles and one punt return.
 On September 2, 2001, he was released by the Browns during final cuts.
 On June 25, 2002, he signed a two-year contract with the Dallas Cowboys.
-He was released on September 1, 2002 during final cuts.
+He was released on September 1, 2002, during final cuts.

 Barnes played for the Frankfurt Galaxy during the 2002 and 2003 seasons.
 After two seasons in Europe, he signed a two-year contract with the Washington Redskins on June 18, 2003.
-He was released on August 18, 2003 during training camp.
+He was released on August 18, 2003, during training camp.